syncfusion-content/flutter-docs/Flutter/maps/legend.md

 You can enable toggling the legend items and the corresponding shapes using the `MapLegendSettings.enableToggleInteraction` property.
 The default value of the `enableToggleInteraction` property is `false`.
 You can customize the toggled shapes using the following properties:

-* **toggledShapeColor** - Used to change the color for the toggled legend item's icon and it's shape.
+* **Toggled shape color** - Change the color for the toggled legend item's icon and it's shape using the `MapLegendSettings.toggledShapeColor` property.
-* **toggledShapeStrokeColor** - Used to change the stroke color which applies to the toggled legend item's shape.
+* **Toggled shape stroke color** - Change the stroke color which applies to the toggled legend item's shape using the `MapLegendSettings.toggledShapeStrokeColor` property.
-* **toggledShapeStrokeWidth** - Used to change the stroke width which applies to the toggled legend item's shape.
+* **Toggled shape stroke width** - Change the stroke width which applies to the toggled legend item's shape using the `MapLegendSettings.toggledShapeStrokeWidth` property.
-* **toggledShapeOpacity** - Used to change the opacity to the toggled legend item's shape.
+* **Toggled shape opacity** - Change the opacity of the toggled legend item's shape using the `MapLegendSettings.opacity` property.

 {% tabs %}
 {% highlight Dart %}